javigs82/ansible-role-clickhouse/README.md

  with regex like: `^ch\\d{2}-shard\\d{2}-replica\\d{2}`
  - **zookeeper**: contains all zookeeper inventory hosts.

-Take a look into [defaults](./defaults/main.yml) to check how shard and replicas is being calculated in function of hostnames:
+Take a look into [defaults](./defaults/main.yml) to check how shards and replicas are being calculated in function of hostnames:

 **Note** that `{{ inventory_hostname }}` is the DNS or IP address while `{{ ansible_hostname }}` is the hostname of the machine.